Tracardi/argocd/README.md

 Tracardi can be installed using installation scripts or as ARGOCD deployment.
 Currently argoCD deployment is being developed.

+## Prerequisites

+* kubectl 1.21 or higher, compatible with your cluster (+/- 1 minor release from your cluster)
+* Helm v3 (3.10.0 or higher)
+* A Kubernetes cluster, version 1.21 or higher.

 ## Install Dependencies Using Helm Scripts

 Tracardi depends on: